 Medicaid is a state/federal program that pays for medical and long-term care services for low-income pregnant women, children, certain people on Medicare, individuals with disabilities and nursing home residents.
 These individuals must meet certain income and other requirements.

 ADAP is part of the nationwide federally mandated protection and advocacy (P&A) system.
 ADAP's mission is to provide quality, legally based advocacy services to Alabamians with disabilities in order to protect, promote and expand their rights.
 ADAP's vision is one of a society where persons with disabilities are valued and exercise self-determination through meaningful choices, and have equality of opportunity.

 Alabama Head Injury Foundation (AHIF)

 AHIF has provided TBI supportive services for professionals and families since 1983.
 AHIF is among the largest and most active state TBI foundations in the nation.

 EN helps you with free career counseling, job placement, and then ongoing support once you have started working.

 Disability Rights & Resources

 Serving the greater Birmingham area, Disability Rights and Resources’ mission is to empower people with disabilities to fully participate in the community.
-We encourage people with disabilities to support one another in reaching their own independent living goals.
-We also promote equal access and disability rights through advocacy and public awareness activities.
+It provides information & referral, independent living skills training, individual and systems advocacy, peer counseling, and transition from nursing homes and other institutions to community-based residences.

 Family Services Center